paesanilab/MBX/scripts/supercomputer/comet/compilation/README.md

 # Before installation (Last Update 11/19/2019)
 In order to install MBX on comet, you will need to make sure you have the following:
 - CMake 3.12.4 or higher.
-The CMake version installed on COMET is CMake 3.9.1.
+The CMake version installed on COMET is CMake 3.12.1.
 Best way to get CMake is to download it and install it on your home
 - Intel compilers v2017 or higher.
-Currently, the intel compilers on COMET are v2016, and there will be compilation errors when using those.
-For now, there is no way on getting intel v2017, so we will have to compile with GNU compilers.
+Intel compilers in comet are 2018, so we are good.

 # Installation
+The full process of installation will be using gnu as example, but you can use `intel` or `mpi` to compile with the intel compilers or mpi intel compilers.
 You can try to install MBX at the login node.
 For that, `cp $MBX_HOME/scripts/supercomputers/comet/compilation/compile_comet.sh $MBX_HOME` `cd $MBX_HOME`